galantelab/sandy/v0.19/main.md

 	sandy genome -c 50 -a NA12878_hg38_chrX hg38.fa
 	```
 In this example, you've simulated reads for the whole genome, but the variations
-are only in the X chromosome of the individual NA12878.
-An even better way to
+are only in the X chromosome of the NA12878 individue in *Sandy's* database.
+An
-insert variations to your simulations is to use a *regular expression* to search
+even better way to insert variations to your simulations is to use a
-the entire database, like this:
+*regular expression* to search the entire database, like this:
 	```bash
 	sandy genome -c 50 -A NA12878* -a fusion_hg38_BCR-ABL1 hg38.fa
 	```